amitmerchant1990/how-products-got-their-name/README.md

 ### Bash (Unix shell)

-As a replacement for Bourne Shell (named after its creator Stephen Bourne), Bash stand for Bourne Again SHell, a pun on the phrase "born again'.
+As a replacement for Bourne Shell (named after its creator Stephen Bourne), Bash stands for Bourne Again SHell, a pun on the phrase "born again'.

 > _Reference: http://www.markus-gattol.name/ws/bash.html_